-To ground this language for theories into observed events in a set of causal systems, we construct a hierarchical Bayesian model with theories of causality at the most abstract level and events at the most specific level (Fig. 1).
+To ground this language for theories into observed events in a set of causal systems, we construct a hierarchical Bayesian model with theories of causality at the most abstract level and events at the most specific level (Fig. ??).
+We first describe the generative process of this model, then we describe the ideal learner by inverting this process using Bayes' rule.